Rishama (ablution): Procedures

+Specific Mandaic prayers are said during each step of the rishama.

 Parallels

 The ablution is comparable to wudu in Islam.

 John D. Turner and other scholars have noted that in Sethianism, rituals reminiscent of Mandaean ablutions (i.e., the rishama and tamasha) are mentioned in Nag Hammadi texts such as the Trimorphic Protennoia, since they involve triple immersion in water, signing, and other similar features.